AbdelrhmanHamouda/COVID-19_Alert_Microservice_with_Spring_Boot/README.md

 ```

 # Basic Microservice Architecture
-// Digrame to be added!
+// Diagram to be added!